Ground vibration and airblast limits for mines and quarries

 3.3.2 Underground mines

-Many of the risks that are of particular concern for surface blasting outside the day period are reduced for blasting in underground mines.
-The risks of flyrock or excess airblast are essentially eliminated for underground blasts and there is usually no risk of unauthorised public entry to the blast site.
 Blasting times at underground mines are often limited to shift changes or other times when personnel can be safely removed from the blast area.
 Blasting outside the day period is therefore often necessary.
-Where the department approves night time blasting in underground mines it is considered appropriate to apply more stringent limits to ground vibration during the hours usually devoted to sleep.
-In these circumstances, the ground vibration level at sensitive sites should not exceed 3 mm/s and airblast should not exceed 115 dB (Lin Peak) between the hours 10:00pm and 7:00am.
+Where the department approves night-time blasting in underground mines it is considered appropriate to apply more stringent limits to ground vibration during the hours usually devoted to sleep.
+In these circumstances, the ground vibration level at sensitive sites is usually set at 3 mm/s between the hours 10:00pm and 7:00am.

 4. Approach to changed conditions

-A significant factor in determining the impact of blasting on sensitive sites is the separation distance between the blast site and the sensitive sites.
+A significant factor in determining the impact of blasting at mines and quarries on residences and other sensitive sites is the separation distance between the blast site and the sensitive sites.
 This distance can be reduced by expansion of the operation or by the development of sensitive land uses closer to the operation.
 Different policies apply to these two situations.

 4.1 Operator initiated change

-It is not proposed that this guideline will apply retrospectively to mine or extractive sites where a Work Authority or Licence has been issued.
-However where an operator proposes changes to an existing operation, and this requires
+It is not proposed that this guideline will apply retrospectively to mine or extractive sites where a Mining Licence or a Work Authority has been issued.
+However, where an operator proposes changes to an existing operation, and this requires:

 - changing the area to which a Work Authority applies; or